ymwjbxxq/rust_poc_oauth_flow/README.md

 - Custom PII_fields that the OAuth service encrypts at the edge for maximum security
 - RSA certificate generates for each website
-- Custom pages like the login
+- Custom pages like the Login

-Once the user register, we can do and if it is all successful, At the end of the flow, we should be able to see the JWT token:
+Once the user register, we can Login and if it is all successful and at the end of the flow, we should be able to see the JWT token:
 ```App
 Authorization: eyJhbGciOiJIUzI1NiJ9.T0RBVUxDQVk0V0k1S1ZQU01DUkZCTExBOEs3QURNUEQzWUM4WFdUNVQ1UDRVUElRREw.956xdJUWC4mfDJlohbqP2kqFUNoAPlZ8nRRJCfzo1KI
 ```